home-assistant/operating-system/Documentation/network.md

 ## Configuration Examples

 You can read the [Official Manual][keyfile] or find many configuration examples across the internet.
 The system is read-only, if you don't want the IP address to change on every boot, you should set the UUID property with a generic [UUID4][uuid].
-Inside `\CONFIG\network\` on the USB or SD, create a file called `my-network` and add the appropriate contents below:
+Inside `\CONFIG\network\` on the USB or on the SD (Linuxers: on the `vfat` partition of the SD, typically `/dev/sdx1`), create a file called `my-network` and add the appropriate contents below:

 ### Default